PSYCHOTHERAPY: TRANSFORMING LIVES

 Do you want to transform your life for the better?
 Genuine self-knowledge – achieved through engagement in counselling that takes into account all your needs, as well as a deep understanding of our basic natures – can help do so.

 The way forward is multi-layered.
 It requires first of all an accurate audit of your current position, followed by empathic and focused work to establish the root of problems and from there, to achieve transformation.
 The goal is a work-life balance that allows the fullest possible enjoyment of your life, your abilities and relationships.

-I work using the latest techniques and understanding of neuroscience within established ethical and professional guidelines and am an accredited member of the the British Association for Counselling and Psychotherapy (BACP).
+I work using the latest techniques and understanding of neuroscience, including Schema Therapy, EMDR and CBT, within established ethical and professional guidelines and am an accredited member of the British Association for Counselling and Psychotherapy (BACP).